Ficool

 Remus looked at her.

-She was staring up at him with a kind of openness that was difficult to meet—her eyes wide, unguarded.
+She was staring up at him with a kind of openness that was difficult to meet, her eyes wide and unguarded.
 Present.

 "Yes," he said simply.
 "I know you can.
-You've worked harder than anyone I've taught.
+You have worked harder than anyone I have taught.
 I believe in you."

 And he did.
 Not in the polite, distant way professors said such things, but truly.
-He admired her—not just for her talent or her cleverness, but for the grit she had shown in reshaping herself.
-She'd made choices—difficult ones.
-Had fought her way through them without ever losing that fierce spark that made her Tonks.
+He admired her, not just for her talent or her cleverness, but for the grit she had shown in reshaping herself.
+She had made difficult choices and fought her way through them without ever losing that fierce spark that made her Tonks.

 She was changing.
 And not because anyone asked her to.
 Because she wanted to be more.
 And she was.